blmalone/web-crawler/README.md

 To run tests with Coverage:
 - Go to `src/` and run `go test -coverprofile=cover.out`.
 Use `go tool cover -func=cover.out` to see more details.

+To run tests with HTML report:
+- Go to `src/` and run `go tool cover -html=cover.out`